6plosive/Talking-Ben/README.md

 -Detect if you typed anything or not.
 If not, tells you to type something.
 -Allow you to type exit to exit the game. (omg so cool)

+1.2.0
+-Added 8 activities to do with Ben!
+-COLORS!
+-Added actions
+and much more!

 This is my first script/game/project.
 I am a big newb and hope you enjoy my game.
+Made with love <3
+By 6plosive